 A Change Would Do You Good

 How many times in the last few years (be honest) have you been involved in an HR project to identify something…a process, a model, a technology, a strategy to improve overall performance?
 How many times has that project been put on hold due to funding, resources, lack of leadership backing, or something else?
 And how many times has the broken inefficient process just continued?
 Does it all stem from a poorly supported or drafted business plan?
 In truth there are a hundred reasons why a project doesn’t come to fruition.
 But one stands above them all.

-A change would do you good, yet your business won’t successfully change or evolve when the PROCESS continues to be …
+A change would do you good, yet your business won’t successfully change or evolve when the PROCESS continues to be broken. …

 RFP = Request for Proposal